johanzi/crispr_cas9_arabidopsis/README.md

 These primers would fit on the pCBC plasmid as indicated below (lowercase nucleotides indicate target sites)

 ![](images/sgRNA_primers.PNG)
-*Part of the plasmid pCBC-DT1T2 containing the elements which will be transfered into pHHE401E during the GoldenGate cloning.
+*Part of the plasmid pCBC-DT1T2 containing the elements which will be transfered into pHEE401E during the GoldenGate cloning.
 Chosen target site sequences are indicted in lower capital in the different primers.*

 Note: the GoldenGate reaction is usually working straight away but the user can order additional primers for other cutting sites.
 In this case, select at step 3 additional target sites and generate the primer sequence for sgRNA1 and sgRNA2 as explained above.

-# GoldenGate cloning

-# Transformation and selection in E. coli

-# Transformation and selection in A. tumefaciens

-# Agrobacterium-mediated transformation of Arabidopsis
+# Cloning and transformation in Arabidopsis

-# T1 selection
+The detailed protocol for cloning and transformation in Arabidopsis is available on www.protocols.io (in progress).
+The pipeline is as defined here:

+picture pipeline